DocumentationWebsocket interface

 PropertyTypeRequired?Description

 typestringYesPresent in all messages.
-It defines the purpose of the message Value: method-call-response
+It defines the purpose of the message.
+Value: method-call-response.

 uuidstringYesIdentifier of the call.
-You have received this value in the previous Method call request message.
-Example: 1d0de3e1-5d4c-11e9-bc19-064f106d678c
+You received this value in the previous method call request.
+Example: 1d0de3e1-5d4c-11e9-bc19-064f106d678c.

-resultanyNoIt can be whatever the method returns including null.
-Default: null Example: { "foo": "bar" }
+resultanyNoWhatever the method returns, including null.
+Default: null.
+Example: { "foo": "bar" }.

-errorError nullNoError which occured, null if there was no error.
-Default: null
+errorError | nullNoError that occurred, or null if there was none.
+Default: null.

-calledMethodstring nullNoMethod which produced this response.
-Qerko sends this every time.
-Provided for easier statelessness.
-Default: null
+calledMethodstring | nullNoMethod that produced this response.
+Qerko sends this every time to simplify stateless clients.
+Default: null.